NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 And [Ilya Grigorik](https://twitter.com/igrigorik) has [a great summary here](https://istlsfastyet.com/).

 Enter [Cloudflare](https://www.cloudflare.com/) and [Fastly](https://www.fastly.com/).
-HTTPS wasn't a project deployed in a silo, as you read on you'll see that several other projects multiplex in along the way.
+HTTPS wasn't a project deployed in a silo; as you read on, you'll see that several other projects multiplex in along the way.
 In the case of a local-to-the-user HTTPS termination endpoint (to minimize that round trip duration), we were looking for a few main criteria:
 - Local HTTPS termination
 - DDoS protection